Swiss look set to approve ban on facial coverings

 He called facial covering “a symbol for this extreme, political Islam which has become increasingly prominent in Europe and which has no place in Switzerland”.

+“Today’s decision opens old wounds, further expands the principle of legal inequality, and sends a clear signal of exclusion to the Muslim minority,” it said.

+It promised legal challenges to laws implementing the ban and a fundraising drive to help women who are fined.

-The proposal predates the COVID-19 pandemic - which has required all adults to wear masks in many settings to prevent the spread of infection - and gathered the necessary support in 2017 to trigger a referendum.
+The proposal predated the COVID-19 pandemic, which has required adults to wear masks in many settings to prevent the spread of infection.

 France banned wearing a full face veil in public in 2011 and Denmark, Austria, the Netherlands and Bulgaria have full or partial bans on wearing face coverings in public.